rdagumampan/yuniql-azure-pipelines-tasks/README.md

 **NOTE: This is a PREVIEW RELEASE.
 Stay tuned for latest features and releases, star or watch project yuniql on Github.
 See  https://github.com/rdagumampan/yuniql**

 ### Pre-requisites
-* Works only with Windows-based agents for now
+* Requires windows-based agents.
+Linux agents compatible tasks underway.
 * Requires a yuniql compliant directory structure.
 To create this structure you may [install yuniql-cli](https://github.com/rdagumampan/yuniql/wiki/Install-yuniql), issue `yuniql init`, commit to a git repository and use the repository as input artifact in the pipelines.
 You may also copy our [existing samples](https://github.com/rdagumampan/yuniql/tree/master/samples) for your target database platform and commit to your own repo.

   ![](images/yuniql-init.png)